toadsuck/toadsuck.github.io/index.md

 What is the Toadsuck Project?

-It is a "glue" project created by [Josh Moody](http://www.joshmoody.com).
-It is designed to assist with bringing together the components you need to build an application without all the overhead and learning curve associated with the big PHP frameworks.
+It is a "glue" project created by [Josh Moody](http://www.joshmoody.com) to bring together the components you need to build an application without all the overhead and learning curve associated with the big PHP frameworks.

 The Toadsuck Project is *NOT* a framework.